OpenWatch/ACLU-AZ-Android/README.md

 	You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

-If you would like to relicense portions of this code to sell it on the App Store, please contact us at [david@openwatch.net](mailto:david@openwatch.net).
+If you would like to relicense portions of this code for commercial use, please contact us at [david@openwatch.net](mailto:david@openwatch.net).